vinitaparasrampuria/Codepath-prework-IOS101/README.md

    - Live location sharing which helps users to share their real-time location with contacts or in group chats for a specified period, aiding in meeting up or coordinating.
    - Notification Customization which lets users to customize notification settings for individual chats or groups, enabling them to prioritize important conversation.
    - With Status updates we can post text, photos, and videos that disappear after 24 hours, similar to stories on other social media platforms.

+An app that I would like to build:

+I would like to build an app for donating and receiving old books.
+There are many people who like to give away books after reading or may be give away their child's school books after the class is over.
+By providing a centralised platform for such people, we can create a channel for them to give away the books to libraries or individuals.
+Even a person who needs a specific book, can put up a request on the app and any person who is willing to give it to him might contact that person.
+Also we can create an option for fundraising where people can collect money for a specific book to give away to the person in need.
+The logistics can be set up by the two parties.

 ## Notes